Miathur/Agile-software-development-teams-productivity-stability-factors-analysis-/README.md

 # Analysis of agile software development teams producivity stability factors

-A replaction package for further researches adjusting my own research on agile teams productivity stability factors (as a part of my master thesis (Poznan University of Technology)).
+A replication package for further research, adjusting my research on agile teams productivity stability factors (as a part of my master thesis (Poznan University of Technology)).

-Feel free to contribute with my results and scripts wirtten in Python for further investiagion :)
+Please have no hesitation to contribute with my results and scripts written in Python for further investigation :)